Barrett's Esophagus: An Overview

 What is the esophagus?

 The lining of the esophagus is called the mucosa, which protects the esophagus from things that might cause damage, like stomach acid.
 The cells that make up the mucosa are replaced at a fast rate to help fix the damage that happens during everyday eating.
-The cells in the mucosa are arranged as flat cells in many layers (called "stratified squamous epithelium").
+The cells in the mucosa are flat cells that have layers (called "stratified squamous epithelium").

 What is Barrett's esophagus?

-Barrett's esophagus happens when the cells that make up the lining of the esophagus change as a result of frequent damage, and do not grow back normally.
+Barrett's esophagus happens when the cells that make up the lining of the esophagus change because of damage, and do not grow back normally.
 This change, called metaplasia, puts a person at higher risk of cancer.
-Instead of being made up of flat cells in many layers ("stratified squamous epithelium"), there is a single layer of tall-shaped cells ("columnar epithelium"), which are considered pre-cancerous.
+Instead of being made up of flat cells in many layers ("stratified squamous epithelium"), there is a single layer of tall-shaped cells ("columnar epithelium"), which can be pre-cancerous.

 How is Barrett's esophagus related to esophageal cancer?

-People with Barrett's esophagus have a higher risk of developing cancer of the esophagus, though overall the risk to an individual of cancer or death is low.
-There are two kinds of esophageal cancer based on how the cancer cells appear under the microscope: squamous cell cancer and adenocarcinoma.
-Barrett's esophagus increases one's risk of esophageal adenocarcinoma.
-For that reason, Barrett's esophagus is considered a "premalignant" disease, meaning that while it is not cancer, it can become cancer.
+People with Barrett's esophagus have a higher risk of cancer of the esophagus than people who do not have Barrett’s esophagus.
+Barrett's esophagus increases the risk of a cancer called esophageal adenocarcinoma.
+Barrett's esophagus is a "premalignant" disease, meaning that while it is not cancer, it can become cancer.

-Based on a number of studies in the United States, the risk of developing adenocarcinoma if you have Barrett's esophagus is about 0.5% per year.
-Men have a higher risk of developing esophageal adenocarcinoma than women for reasons that we don't fully understand.
-Though the overall risk of developing esophageal adenocarcinoma is low, Barrett's esophagus is still very important clinically because treatments for Barrett's are more successful than treatments for esophageal cancer.
-Learn more about esophageal cancer.
+Though the overall risk of esophageal adenocarcinoma is low, Barrett's esophagus is still very important clinically.
+This is because treatments for Barrett's are more successful than treatments for esophageal cancer.

 What causes Barrett’s esophagus and am I at risk?